 If you chose to "ignore" or "super like" a potential match when you didn't mean to (or maybe had second thoughts), you can tap the yellow looping arrow icon to use the "rewind" function.
 This undoes the decision you made concerning your last potential match (but not any potential matches further back).

-Note that this function won't work unless you have a subscription to Tinder Plus, which is Tinder's paid premium service.
-See our Is Tinder Free article for more information about the features and cost of Tinder Plus.
+Note that this function won't work unless you have a subscription to Tinder Plus, which is its paid premium service.

 If you need some help deciding whether to "like" or "ignore" your current potential match, tap their photo.
 This allows you to see more information about them, including any other profile photos that they have on their account.